connery-io/connery-sdk/README.md

 ### 3. Clients

-The client is a native application on the platforms that consumes the API provided by the runner and allows to use connectors.
+The client is a native application on every platform that consumes the API provided by the runner and lets the end users use connectors without technical knowledge.

 ## Real example